crytome1995/ClickCounter/README.md

 # ClickCounter

-Count clicks of the clicker repos button
+Count clicks of the clicker repo button

 To run: